 Potential Fraud

-In today’s technology-centered world, it’s important to be on high vigilance of fraud when completing everyday activities like shopping online, checking emails, and making bank transactions.
-Like when you make any important purchase, it is essential to ask questions and consult a professional before making an investment decision.
-Keep in mind that custodians who guarantee a return on investment, give advice, or want you to act quickly on an investment may all be indications of fraudulent activity.
+In today’s technology-centered world, it’s important to be highly vigilant against fraud, and when you make any important purchase, it is essential to ask questions.
+Consult a trusted financial professional before making an investment decision.
+Custodians who guarantee a return on investment, give advice, or want you to act quickly should be reviewed with a critical eye and may be indicative of fraudulent activity.

 Self-Directed IRAs can legally invest in almost any asset.
 The only assets that are off-limits are collectibles, life insurance,